takanory/slides/20200724europython/PITCHME.md

 @snapend

 Note:
+* Next' let's talk about the growth of PyCon JP
 * This chart is number of participants of PyCon JP
 * The number of participants are growing for 10 years
 * Currently, about 1,000 people are attending PyCon JP